Mexico Digital Nomad Visa: How to Apply in 2025

 Tourist Visa with Extensions

 The Temporary Resident Visa is the closest thing to a dedicated Mexico digital nomad visa.
-It allows you to stay in Mexico for more than 180 days and up to four years, and crucially, you can work remotely for a foreign company while living in Mexico.
+It allows you to stay in Mexico with a temporary residency for more than 180 days and up to four years, and crucially, you can work remotely for a foreign company while living in Mexico.

 The Tourist Visa (FMM) allows stays of up to 180 days but is not technically designed for remote work.
 However, many digital nomads use this visa for short- to mid-term stays — though it’s a legal gray area.